CleanOak/authentication/README.md

  - Python

 ## Libraries Used
-- os
+- os - used to clear terminal
-- random
+- random - used to choose random words
-- re
+- re used for regex

 ### 3rd Party Python Libraries used
 - Google sheets API was used to store and check the user input and authorise the user identity
--
+- Google OAuth was used to connect the project with google account

 ### Other websites/tools used